Use Azure Monitor logs to monitor HDInsight clusters

 It is recommended to place both the HDInsight cluster and the Log Analytics workspace in the same region for better performance.
 Azure Monitor logs is not available in all Azure regions.

-In this section, you configure an existing HDInsight Hadoop cluster to use an Azure Log Analytics workspace to monitor jobs, debug logs, etc.
+In this section, you configure an existing HDInsight Hadoop cluster to use an Azure Log Analytics workspace to monitor jobs, debug logs, and so on.

-From the left, under Monitoring, select Operations Management Suite.
+From the left, under Monitoring, select Azure Monitor.

-From the main view, under OMS Monitoring, select Enable.
+From the main view, under Azure Monitor Integration, select Enable.

 From the Select a workspace drop-down list, select an existing Log Analytics workspace.